A quantum fluctuation theorem for any Lindblad master equation: The fluctuation theorem

-{\bf Numerical examples.} While results \eqref{FTcoh} and \eqref{FTcoh2} are exact, we resort to numerical simulations to exemplify them and gain physical insight into their implications.
-Specifically, we consider a system of two spin-1/2 particles, characterised by Pauli operators $\sigma_{x,y,z}$, with Hamiltonian $H=-J \sigma_{x,a}\sigma_{x,b}-h( \sigma_{z,a}+\sigma_{z,b})$ where each spin is connected to an equilibrium reservoir at temperatures $T_a$ and $T_b$, respectively.
+While results \eqref{FTcoh} and \eqref{FTcoh2} are exact, we resort to numerical simulations to exemplify them and gain physical insight into their implications.
+Specifically, we consider a system of two spin-1/2 particles, characterised by Pauli operators $\sigma_{x,y,z}$, with Hamiltonian $H=-J \sigma_{x,a}\sigma_{x,b}-h( \sigma_{z,a}+\sigma_{z,b})$.
+We consider both the cases where each spin is connected to an equilibrium reservoir at temperatures $T_a$ and $T_b$, respectively and where the two baths are non thermal, with the dissipation rates not satisfying the LDBC.
 The jump operators ``flip'' the individual spins: $L_\lambda=\sigma_{-,a}\otimes \II_b$ or $L_\lambda=\II_a \otimes \sigma_{-,b}$.
-When $J\neq 0$ the quantum ME (\ref{me:eq}) is local, see appendix \ref{app:num} for further details for the numerical simulations.
+When $J\neq 0$ the quantum ME (\ref{me:eq}) is local, see Appendix~\ref{num:app} for further details on the numerical simulations.

-We numerically evolve the system's state using the quantum Monte Carlo (QMC) algorithm for the unraveling of the ME~\cite{Molmer:93} provided by Qutip~\cite{Qutip12,Qutip13}.
+We numerically evolve the system's state using the QMC algorithm for the unraveling of the ME~\cite{Molmer:93} provided by Qutip~\cite{Qutip12,Qutip13}.
 The QMC algorithm evolves the system's state from $\ket{\psi(0)}$ to $\ket{\psi(t)}$ with an alternation of continuous dynamics and stochastic jumps \cite{Molmer:93}.
-Along each trajectory, we monitor the individual jumps, driven by one of the two baths, and collect the statistics for the bath's entropy:
+Along each trajectory, we monitor the individual jumps, driven by one of the two baths, and collect the statistics for the generalized bath's entropy:

-where $t_l$ is the time at which the $l$-th jump (out of $n_\alpha$ total jumps) induced by the bath $\alpha=a,b$ occurs.
+where $t_l$ is the time at which the $l$-th jump (out of $n_a$ total jumps) induced by the bath $a$ occurs, and analogously for bath $b$.
+When the LDBC holds, the previous equation has the simple interpretation $\cS=\SB=-(\beta_a Q_{a,D}+\beta_b Q_{b,D})$.

-We evaluate the quantum FT in the form of Eq.~\eqref{FTcoh} where now the average is taken over the trajectories generated by QMC.
-For the system's entropy change we employ the definition (see also appendix \ref{app:num}):